 It can be used with or without teeth, on multipitch to belay from above or directly from an anchor, it’s very good for rappelling, and it’s very easy to use.
-If you’ve learnt to belay using an ATC then you can belay using the Guide straight away.
+If you’ve learned to belay using an ATC then you can belay using the Guide straight away.

 The ATC Guide is pretty light at 80 grams and is designed to work best with 8.9 to 11mm single ropes or 8.1 to 11mm half and twin ropes.
 It’s very smooth to belay with and the teeth catch well for big lead falls, plus it holds well on top rope.

-After a few years of use it still holds up well and gets regular use in many situations.
+After a few years of use, it still holds up well and gets regular use in many situations.
 The anchor hole works well extending a rappel or clipping direct to an anchor point for belaying, and a smaller front hole helps to aid lowering from above as an autoblock release.

 If you don’t know what any of those are, don’t worry – buying this will cover you when you try them.
-For only $14 more than a bog standard ATC, and $7 more than the ATC XP (with teeth) you might as well get the Guide and save yourself money later on.
-Pair it with a reasonably priced Black Diamond RockLock Carabiner and they’ll last you years of all round use.
+For only $14 more than a bog-standard ATC, and $7 more than the ATC XP (with teeth) you might as well get the Guide and save yourself money later on.
+Pair it with a reasonably priced Black Diamond RockLock Carabiner and they’ll last you years of all-round use.